Restream/reindexer/fulltext.md

 ```
 In this example full text index will include fields `name` and `description`,`text_search` is short alias of composite index name for using in Queries.

-Full text index is case insensitive.
+Full text index is case-insensitive.
 The source text is tokenized to set of words.
 Word is sequence of any UTF-8 letters, digits or `+`, `-` or `/` symbols.
 First symbol of word is letter or digit.

 ## Query to full text index